Raghvendra-26/GenAI/README.md

 - Strengthen core programming fundamentals
 - Think and solve problems like a software engineer
 - Build real, hands-on projects from Day 1
+- Develop confidence in writing structured code
 - Transition into Applied Generative AI roles
-- Be interview-ready with strong logic and system understanding
+- Be interview-ready with strong fundamentals

 ---

 ## 🧠 Learning Philosophy
 - Project-first approach
-- Concepts revised intentionally for clarity
+- Intentional revision of fundamentals
-- Focus on logic, readability, and confidence
+- Focus on logic, clarity, and code structure
+- One concept → one project
-- Strong foundations before advanced GenAI tools
+- Strong foundations before GenAI tools
-- Consistent progress documented via code
+- Consistent progress tracked via GitHub

 ---